 First we have Casey.
 Your resident strong female lead (man, do I ever love that trend in books right now, amirite), with a past that threatens her sanity and her safety.
 She’s also loyal to a fault with strong protective instincts, especially toward her friend Diana.
 She would do anything to keep her safe.
 Now these two women are trying to blend in to their strange new home.

 Next we have Eric Dalton.
 He’s the similarly no-nonsense Sheriff of Rockton.
-He’s blunt, he’s demanding, and he’s got baggage of his own.
-He’s an anomaly.
-He’s enigmatic.
-He’s a million other such descriptors.
-He’s not an easy man to get to know.
+Blunt and demanding, he’s got baggage of his own.
+He’s an anomaly, enigmatic.
+He’s a million other such descriptors and not an easy man to get to know.
 What is he hiding?

 Then we have Will Anders, the Deputy.
-He’s the resident pretty boy with a can-do attitude.
-He’s the nicest guy in town, everybody says so.
+The resident pretty boy with a can-do attitude, he’s the nicest guy in town–everybody says so.
 He’s a great cop, and the only person Eric really trusts.
 But everyone that comes to Rockton has a secret—what’s his?

 Each and every member of the town has more than a secret or two they are trying to hide.
 Are any of them worth killing for?